yfshaikh/hacktx/TOOL_PARAMETERS_CONSOLIDATED.md

 ---

-**Remember**: All tools work together to provide a comprehensive car buying experience with real data, accurate calculations, and personalized financial insights!
+**Remember**: All 5 tools work together to provide a comprehensive car buying experience with real data, accurate calculations, personalized financial insights, and seamless handoff to human representatives when users are ready to finalize their purchase!